GSA/digitalgov.gov/content/news/2022/03/2022-03-14-celebrating-black-history-at-tts-reflections-on-the-challenges-of-the-past-and-present.md

 Led by our *Working While Black* and *TTS Diversity Guild* colleagues, these conversations illuminate how the inclusion—or exclusion—of these talents has also shaped our nation’s history.

 {{< note "comment" >}}Black American artists have traditionally been isolated from art history.
 Historical work by Black artists is often under-examined and underrepresented in private and public collections.
 These reasons, and many more, led Black artist and curator David C. Driskell to curate _Two Centuries of Black American Art_ at the Los Angeles County Museum of Art (LACMA - which is right down the street for me) in 1976.
-The exhibition was curated with the purpose of staking [a claim for the profound and indelible contributions of black and African American art makers](https://www.artnews.com/art-news/retrospective/david-c-driskell-shaped-black-art-pamela-newkirk-archives-1202683191/) between 1750 and 1950.
+The exhibition was curated with the purpose of staking "[a claim for the profound and indelible contributions of black and African American art makers](https://www.artnews.com/art-news/retrospective/david-c-driskell-shaped-black-art-pamela-newkirk-archives-1202683191/)" between 1750 and 1950.

  — **Patrick Kigongo**{{< /note >}}